bebyx/quotix/README.md

 1. an idea behind: straight aphorism instead of fortune cookies; it's reflected in the names of both programs
 2. one-liner — minimalist by design; there shan't be recipes or verse!
-3. GPL vs. BSD license (see [cuck licenses article](https://lukesmith.xyz/c/why-i-use-the-gpl-and-not-cuck-licenses) by [@lukesmithxyz](https://github.com/lukesmithxyz))
+3. GPL vs. BSD license (see [cuck licenses article](https://lukesmith.xyz/articles/why-i-use-the-gpl-and-not-cuck-licenses/) by [@lukesmithxyz](https://github.com/lukesmithxyz))

 ### Technical:

-1. no format complications — just plain text one-liners (1024 character per line limit so far)
+1. no format complications — just plain text one-liners (1024 ASCII characters per line limit so far)
 2. comment out any line/quote with `#` at the very beginning of the one
-2. has built-in time iteration — matters when need to print out frequently but change quotes with slower pace
+3. has built-in time iteration — matters when need to print out frequently but change quotes with slower pace
-3. no regex handling, no multifile handling and other fancy stuff — it's not the goal for Quotix
+4. no regex handling, no multifile handling and other fancy stuff — it's not the goal for Quotix
-4. shorter command by default (`qtx`)
+5. shorter command by default (`qtx`)

 ### Sum-up